 Bring a couple of water bottles or a hydration reservoir.
 On some stretches of trail, you’ll go a few hours without reaching a water source.
 I brought a Platypus Big Zip Evo 3L reservoir.
 Most days I just put 1 or 1.5L in it in the morning, then filtered more when we stopped for lunch.

 Bring lots of high-calorie food that is lightweight and compact.
 Don’t forget the snacks!
 You’ll burn more calories hiking than on a usual day so don’t be afraid to pack a little extra.
-Check out my tips for choosing the best backpacking meals.
+Check out my tips for choosing the best backpacking meals and my guide to making cheap backpacking meals from grocery store ingredients.

 To protect your food from bears and other critters, you need to store your food inside metal food lockers at each campground.